 And over time my pain changed

 When I stopped focusing on changing the pain and started focusing on changing my life, my pain changed.
-It takes time to come to that understanding, though.
-To be able to shift perspective and go from pain-centered living to just living.
+It took time.
+A lot of time.
+But to be able to go from pain-centered living to just living was well worth that time, well worth the effort, the practice.
 I’m not sure what it takes to get there and suspect it will be different for everyone with some key underlying elements.

-It’s not an easy path and it’s not a direct path to change our experience of pain, to change our lives.
+It’s not an easy path and it’s not a direct path to change our experience, to change our lives.
 There is no map, no specific set of instructions, no Sherpa to lead the way.
-There is no one method to attain success, no one book to read, no magic surgery or pill or doctor to fix it for us.
-I wish there was, I wish I could offer that to all of you.
+There is no one method, no one book to read, no magic surgery or pill or doctor to fix it for us.
+I wish there was.
+I wish I could offer that to all of you.

-But it’s possible for us each find our own way, with the help of knowledgeable guides, with the help of our loved ones, our friends, our therapists, our trainers, our healthcare providers, but the answers, the way, lies within each of us.
+I can offer hope.
+Realistic hope.
+It is possible for us each find our way forward, with the help of knowledgeable guides, with the help of our loved ones, our friends, our therapists, our trainers, our healthcare providers.
+The answers, the way, lies within each of us.

 We are fantastically awesome beings, incredibly adaptable, strong, resilient, and capable.
 And we have the power to do so much for our pain and for ourselves.